-SPARC is in its seventh cycle, and the ripple effects of this
+SPARC is in its ninth cycle, and the ripple effects of this

 spiritual leadership program are gaining strength.
 Over 170 Friends

 school educators have now experienced this unique program, with many

 schools sending teams of two or more faculty members to participate.

 Schools report experiencing a deeper engagement of the Quaker dimension